vippsas/vipps-epayment-api/features/free-standing-card-payments.md

 using the app.
 This lets merchants accept payments from customers in countries where the Vipps MobilePay app is not yet available.

-# Freestanding card payments

-The ePayment API supports freestanding card payments (FSCP), where any user can pay regardless of having the Vipps or MobilePay app installed.
 See
 [FAQ: Card payments](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/users-and-payments-faq/#card-payments).

 ## Create a freestanding card payment

 Remember to have a fresh access token, see
 [Setup and Authorize](../quick-start.md#step-1---setup).
 Then, call the [Create Payment][create-payment-endpoint] endpoint with `paymentMethod.type = "CARD"`.